 This beautifully animated Disney movie will enchant viewers by bringing them into a lovely fantasy world filled with quirky characters.
-Though the plot doesn't break any new ground, it's layered enough to keep the attention of both younger and older kids.
+Though the plot of Tinker Bell and the Lost Treasure doesn't break any new ground, it's layered enough to keep the attention of both younger and older kids.
 The characters are more complicated than those in other tales oriented toward this age group, which makes watching a more rewarding experience.

 Amid the very earnest scenes where Tinker Bell and Terence worry over their argument are a few very funny moments to lighten the mood.

 Families can talk about arguments like the one in Tinker Bell and the Lost Treasure.
 Have you ever had an argument with a friend?
 What happened and how did you resolve it?

 Why did Tinker Bell and Terence get upset with one another?
 What made them decide to be friends again?

 Talk about what made kids want to see the movie.
 Did they see an ad on TV?
 Did they see Tinker Bell toys in the store?